JonathanGrossman/mongodb_basics/02_node_crud.md

 5fa406ec3f4b71a70ae05dab
 ```

 Another field available in the returned connection object is the `ops` field.
-The `ops` field has a value of an array containing one object, which is the document insterted into the database.
+The `ops` field has a value of an array containing one object, which is the document inserted into the database.
 Even though the data type is an array, it contains only one object because you inserted only one document.
 That array looks something like this:

 ```node
 [{ first: 'Jane', last: 'Doe', _id: 5fa406ec3f4b71a70ae05dab }]